 Bitcoin, a better-known cryptocurrency and arguably the current gold standard for cryptocurrency investments, gained over 1300% in 2017.
 More than a dozen other cryptocurrencies outperformed Bitcoin with gains ranging from 3300% up to Ripple’s astounding 36,000% gain.
+Since then, crypto enthusiasts have been trying to figure out the next bitcoin or best cryptocurrency they can get their hands on – and Benzinga compiled this list to help.

 Quick Look: Best Cryptocurrencies For This Year